Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Step Lengths, Strengthening, and Separation

-As shown in \Cref{sec:ellipsoids}, the oracle ball $\mathcal{B}_{\text{oracle}}(\bar X)$ by construction can generate a separating intersection cut for any $\bar X$ that is not a symmetric, real outer-product.
-Calculation of the radius and center of either ball can be done using the spectral decomposition of $\bar X$, as discussed in \Cref{sec:ellipsoids}.
+As shown in \Cref{sec:ellipsoids}, the oracle ball $\mathcal{B}_{\text{oracle}}(\bar X)$ can be used to generate a separating intersection cut for any $\bar X$ that is not a symmetric, real outer-product, and calculation of the radius and center of either ball can be done using the spectral decomposition of $\bar X$.
 For $\mathcal{B}_{\text{oracle}}$, the step lengths $\lambda$ are all equal to the radius of the ball.
-We can strengthen the cut further by using a larger outer-product-free set, namely the conic extension $\mbox{clcone}(\mathcal{B}_{\text{shift}}(\bar X,s))$ (see \Cref{prop:shiftprop} and \Cref{thm:opfcone}).
+We can strengthen the cut further by using the conic extension $\mbox{clcone}(\mathcal{B}_{\text{shift}}(\bar X,s))$ (see \Cref{prop:shiftprop} and \Cref{thm:opfcone}).